Historical Adventures by Mail | American History Through Letters

 Writing for a real audience increases motivation.

-Child's hand writing a letter with fountain pen
+Child's hand writing a letter with a fountain pen

 In a digital world filled with scrolling and skimming, a personal letter becomes something rare: